 96% of planned clean energy capacity is in Republican districts.
-These projects could be jeopardized by repealing clean electricity tax credits, which support building and producing clean energy.
-Removing these credits will also reduce clean energy on the grid when more is needed.
+These projects could be jeopardized by changes to the clean electricity tax credits.
+Restricting these credits for wind and solar will also reduce power on the grid when more is needed.
 PJM Interconnection (which operates Pennsylvania's grid) estimates that peak summer load will increase by 70 GW in the next 15 years.
 A recent report suggests that to meet demand, PJM will have to add generation capacity equivalent to 15% of total 2022 US electricity consumption by 2040.